Tutorial

 timestamp = models.DateTimeField(auto_now_add=True)

-We can now create migrations for the app and apply them:
+We can now run the script, which will create migrations for the app and apply them:

-For full details on how to use Django management commands with nanodjango, see Management commands.
+For full details on how to use Django management commands with nanodjango, see Command usage.

 Use the model